jessewaites/piratebroadcast.github.io/_posts/2022-3-04-Hotwire-and-Service-Objects-in-Rails-7.md

 In fact, you might think something is wrong with your hotwire implementation until you look at the Turbo Stream HTML response in your browser Inspector's Network tab, where you may be very surprised to see that attributes you expected to see updated are not being updated at all!

 This issue happened to me and after chasing it down, realized that I was passing in the objects ID into the service object, and not the object itself.
 That means that the object I was mutating in the service class is ***not the same object in memory*** as the object I had access to in the controller, so sending it along to be rendered displayed no updates.
+Keep in mind that previously we were not displaying real-time updates on the webpage (In fact, the page and the object would both be reloaded upon controller actions being triggered) so this Service Class ID vs Object issue never surfaced until we added Hotwire into the mix.

 The solution to this issue is to either refactor your service class to accept the object rather than an ID (so that you are now performing operations on the exact same object throughout the entirety of this controller action), or, to reassign the mutated widget (the payload) back to the widget instance variable after it exits the service, as seen below...